-"So all that remains," said Fudge, now buttering himself a second crumpet, "is to decide where you're going to spend the last two weeks of your vacation.
-I suggest you take a room here at the Leaky Cauldron and..."
+"So all that remains," said Fudge, now buttering himself a second crumpet, "is to decide where you're going to spend the last three weeks of your vacation.
+I suggest you take a room here at the Leaky Cauldron and "

-"Hang on," blurted Harry.
+&quot;Hang on," blurted Harry.
 "What about my punishment?"
 Fudge blinked.

-"Punishment?"
+&quot;Punishment?"